ukyzky/eurorack/README.md

-# Marbles alternative firmware v06
+# Marbles alternative firmware v07

 This firmware adds some functions to Marbles v1.2+.

+- activate new (hidden) Markov algorithm of T mode.
 - X spread cv input can work as X quantizer root select (two alternative modes).
 - T jitter cv input can work as X quantizer scale slot select.
 - X external clock input can work as T trigger reset or T gate hold.